Speaking up

-Many of these are prepared in response to consultation papers, inquiries, draft laws and public discussions.
-Others are more proactive, raising concerns, offering practical solutions, or helping explain why an issue matters for older people.
+Many of our advocacy activities respond to consultation papers, inquiries, draft laws, and public discussions.
+Others are proactive – raising emerging issues, offering practical solutions, or explaining why a matter deserves attention.

-This list provides details of some of the ways COTA Tasmania is working to make Tasmania a better place to age.
+This page highlights some of the ways COTA Tasmania is working to make Tasmania a better place to age.

 2026